Mistakes That Worked

 By viewing their minority status as a strength, families that do not fit traditional structures or that fall outside the ethnic or economic mainstream have extraordinary potential to raise resilient children, according to a chapter, "Human Diversity," by Barbara Okun, in Family Therapy Review edited by Robert H. Coombs ( New York : Routledge, 2004).

 Wabi-Sabi and Cracked Pots

 A Japanese philosophical/aesthetic term often associated with raku pottery, wabi-sabi describes "the beauty of things imperfect, impermanent, incomplete, humble, modest, and unconventional."
-According to the New Tribal Visions website:

-In a blog article, "The Joy of Wabi-Sabi ," Anmaru writes:
+In a blog article, "The Joy of Wabi-Sabi," Anmaru writes:

 ... it's completely unlike Western ideals such as the golden ratio that require mathematical exactness.
 Wabi-sabi is appreciated with another part of the brain.